Anyone can learn SQL. It’s not as hard as you think!

 There are many people with similar concerns about learning SQL.
 I have friends who are more technically skilled than I am, and they don’t want to give it a try.
 For them, SQL is still a little too sci-fi.
 To all these people, I want to say that you don’t need to have crazy IT skills to succeed at SQL.
 Take it from me, a non-technical person.

 If you have a similar story, share it the comments section.
-Let’s encourage everyone to develop their SQL skills!
+Let’s encourage everyone to develop their SQL and other database-related skills!